 I am surprised at how many times I have re-written this article over the past month.
-I write it, think that I love it, then go back the next day and read it and feel like it contains too many, “hey that ways pretty” and “Norway was fun” expressions.
-When I post things on this site it only do it if I feel that you, my readers, can take something constructive away from the article.
+I write it, think that I love it, then go back the next day and read it and feel like it contains too many, “hey that was pretty” and “Norway was fun” expressions.
+When I post things on this site it only does it if I feel that you, my readers, can take something constructive away from the article.
 It’s the “litmus test” that I use when deciding what content makes it on to the site, and what does not.
 I hope that you enjoy spending a few minutes reading about and looking at some pretty pictures of Norway.

 Before I went to Norway I spent most of my time wondering “what it was like”.
 How did it look?
 What types of things were there to do?
 What was the food like?
-The weather? etc. Wondering if I would feel some type of pull towards the country that had so much to do with my personal heritage.
+The weather?
+Wondering if I would feel some type of pull towards the country that had so much to do with my personal heritage.
 Would it feel familiar?
 Would the people remind me of my father or grandfather?
 I had so many questions going in.
 Most of which did not have much space allotted to percolate in my brain.
 I was a “Mom” on this trip and one of the organizers, I had too many details to think about.
 Too many children to worry about getting lost, connections to make and paperwork to keep track of.

 Before I left for my trip I wanted to come home feeling one thing, that while I was there I took the time to absorb what was going on around me.
 To not feel so rushed or so worried that I didn’t fully experience the trip.
 I have to say that I do feel like I accomplished that.
 Especially in Norway.
 Since I had never been before, much of my trip was experienced in discovery.
 I noticed this in Bergen especially.
 My father lived in Bergen for a time and knew his way around.
 Being able to rely on him “directing traffic” for lack of a better term allowed all of us to relax and enjoy the day.